 Unless you establish yourself as a professional writer, you will find it hard to get your foot in the door.
 Listen, take notes, ask questions, and offer writing samples and references.
 The majority of freelance writing jobs require you to listen and do what you are asked to do - not to offer your own ideas or creative slants.

 If you have thin skin, freelance writing is probably not right for you.
 A good way to test your ability to roll (and write) with the punches is to show a few writing samples to a friend, spouse, or family member.
 If you can take constructive criticism from someone close to you, you will probably be able to handle it from a client.

 Factor in Your Research Time

 Most writing jobs available online pay by the word or a flat fee.
 When you accept a job or submit a bid for work, be sure to factor in the amount of time you will need to research your topic.
-You won't get paid for the research time and attempting to write about something totally foreign to you could end up costing you more in research time than the job itself pays.
+You won't get paid for the research time and attempting to write about something foreign to you could end up costing you more in research time than the job itself pays.

 Get Everything in Writing

 It is important that you get everything in writing before you submit work for payment.
 Your contract should include what you are supposed to write, for whom, how much, and the deadlines.